How to attach files to your email campaigns

 But what if you want to include more information than just text and images?

 In that case, adding attachments to your newsletter emails can be a great solution.
-Attachments can be anything from PDFs, spreadsheets, or even videos.
+Attachments can be anything from PDFs and spreadsheets to videos.

-By including attachments in your emails, you can provide your subscribers with additional resources that can help them understand your message better and take action.
+By including attachments in your emails, you can provide your subscribers with additional resources that help them better understand your message and take action.

 There are no limits to how many attachments you can add to a given email campaign.